ros2/ros2_documentation/source/Tutorials/Simulators/Creating-a-Robot-Simulation-Webots.rst

 .. image:: Image/Step_7.png

 To the **boundingObject** field of your robot add a ``Transform`` node.
-Set the translation of this **Tranform** to 0 0 0.0415.
+Set also the translation of this **Tranform** to **0 0 0.0415**.
 Inside this new node add to the **children** field the ``BODY`` node you defined previously (you will find it in the **USE** field).

 .. image:: Image/Step_8.png

-Add to your robot a ``Physics`` node to the corresponding field in order to enable the collision with other objetcs.
+Add to your robot a ``Physics`` node to the corresponding field in order to enable the collision with other objects.
 Then select the field **controller** > **Select...** > **<extern>** to indicate to the simulator that the controller used will be extern to Webots (as you will use a ROS node).

-You should end with this setup for the second aprt of the body of your robot:
+You should end with this setup for the second part of the body of your robot:

 .. image:: Image/Step_11.png